ACF has a thriving ministry for children ages 0-P6, run by a team of dedicated volunteers and headed up by our Children’s Pastor, David Young.

 • Diesel, our older youth group, meets each Monday from 7-9pm and is open to S3-6’s.

-Also, after evening services on the 1st and 3rd Sunday’s of the month, we go to the Webb’s from 7.30-9pm to hang out.
+Also, after evening service on the 3rd Sunday’s of the month, we go to the Webb’s from 7.30-9pm to hang out.
 To find out more about this ministry, please contact Gillian.

 Seniors Friday is held from 10.30am to noon every Friday.
 It is perhaps best summed up with the words of one couple who attend, who said, ‘This is the highlight of the week for us’.
 Come along you will be made very welcome.
 If getting there is difficult, please contact Brian via email or by phoning 07773724558.